-Many of the objectives and policies contained in this plan require Greater Wellington to undertake specific activities.
-In many cases, Greater Wellington is already doing these; however, others will be new.
-All activities proposed in this plan are subject to scrutiny through the Council's annual planning and budgetary processes, which set performance indicators against which Greater Wellington is measured, monitored and held accountable to the community.
+Many of the objectives and policies contained in this plan require the Regional Council to undertake specific activities.
+In many cases, the Regional Council is already doing these.
+However, others will be new.
+All activities proposed in this plan are subject to scrutiny through the Regional Council's annual planning and budgetary processes, which set performance indicators against which the Regional Council is measured, monitored and held accountable to the community.

 This management plan does not deliver or assure funding to achieve its objectives.
 Funding is determined through the annual planning processes and may not be available to meet all the objectives and policies of this plan at any one time.
-Greater Wellington's Long Term Council Community Plan and Annual Plan allocates resources and budget.
+Greater Wellington's Long-term Council Community Plan and Annual Plan allocate resources and budget.
 All local authorities must have an annual plan outlining the nature and scope of activities over the financial year, and how they will be funded.
 Annual plans determine the rates the regional community pays and are consulted on each year.
-In preparing this and other plans, Greater Wellington must have regard to costs to the ratepayer.
+In preparing this and other plans, the Regional Council must have regard to costs to the ratepayer.
 This means that the objectives will not necessarily be achieved immediately, as the pace will be determined by resource and budget limits.